 Together with the images, we can see the presence of an elegant and delicate, but substantial, font: “Playfair Display”.
 I think that the font used is perfect because it is in complete harmony with the changing images of the background and it also gives a minimal and graceful aspect to the site.
 The use of a serif font contributes to emphasize the professionalism of “Dragone”.

 Moreover, although there is some text on top of the scenographic images, legibility is not a problem.
 Indeed, the designers paid attention to create a proper contrast between the words and the photos so that the font could stand out.
+The size and spacing is also a best practice for those looking to ensure typography is accessible to people with vision impairments.

 The more careful observer can notice the presence of a second font: the sans serif Futura.
 It is mainly used for the headlines of the smaller navigation menus.
 However, the combination of these typefaces does not create any problems because they go well together.